Practice 7 Test Taking Strategies Before the Test To Ease Anxiety

 For the official test, it’s important to know where you’re going.
 “Studies have shown that students often perform better when they are comfortable in the testing center,” Richards said.
 “Visiting the testing center prior the test is helpful because you can determine how long it takes to get there, you see the building, and you’ll know where to go.”

-2) Always Read the Questions Carefully, BEFORE the Answers.
+2) Always Read the Questions Carefully, BEFORE Reading the Answers.

 3) Master the Tools You Can Use